 Faulty Starter Motor

 A faulty starter can fail electrically, mechanically, or both.
-Electrically - the copper winding can break; brushes can break or wear out.
-Mechanically - bearings top and bottom can wear, and the gear head can wear.
+Electrically – the copper winding can break; brushes can break or wear out.
+Mechanically – the top and bottom bearings and the gear head can wear.
 These issues can cause the starter to bind, so all you hear is the click sound.

 Testing the Starter

-Checking the starter motor is easy, connect a 12 volt supply direct from the mower battery (+) to the supply wire at the starter.
+Checking the starter motor is easy; connect a 12-volt supply directly from the mower battery (+) to the supply wire at the starter.
 An even easier way is to cross the starter solenoid as per the guide below.

 If you find your starter has failed, removing and fitting a new one is simple.
-Starter motor for Briggs and Stratton offer a good quality starter.
-Be mindful that B&S have two types of starter - plastic gear head or metal, check before ordering.
+The starter motor for Briggs and Stratton offers a good quality starter.
+Be mindful that B&S has two types of starter – plastic gear head or metal; check before ordering.

 Internal Engine Damage